How to Properly Age a Photo?

 0

-Let’s look at how to turn any photo into a relic of the past, or simply put, how to age a photo using the digital tools available in Adobe Photoshop.
+Let’s see how any photograph can be turned into a relic of the past, or simply put, how to age a photo, using the digital tools available in Adobe Photoshop.

 how to age a photoage a photo in Adobe Photoshop

-For this lesson, you will need the latest versions of Photoshop and a beginner or intermediate level of proficiency with the program.
+For this tutorial, a recent version of Photoshop is required and a beginner or intermediate skill level with the program.

-Let’s start our experiments with this photo number 75811891, from the user named Konrad Bak.
+Let’s start our experiments with this photo number 75811891, by the contributor Konrad Bak.

 how to age a photo

-First, you will need to find or create a texture that has a lot of wrinkles, scratches, or any other heavy texture.
+First, find or create a texture with lots of wrinkles, scratches, or any other similar heavy texture.

-In your search for the necessary texture, the Shutterstock photo bank can help you, offering a wide variety of texture options.
-For the first part of this lesson, we will use the image number 61282714 from the user cla78.
+In the search for the required texture, the Shutterstock stock photography agency will easily help, offering a wide variety of textures.
+For the first part of this tutorial, we use image number 61282714 by the contributor cla78.

-Insert the texture into the photo on its own layer.
-Change the blend mode.
+Insert the texture into the photograph on its own layer.
+Change the Blend Mode.
 Try several options.
-“Overlay” usually works best, but you can also try the “Screen” blend mode or any other mode depending on the original image and texture color.
+Overlay usually works best, but you can also try Screen or any other mode depending on the colors of the original image and the texture.

-With this step, you have already achieved a good aging effect for the photo, but removing the color will really send our photo back in time.
+With this step you have already achieved a good photo aging effect, but removing color will truly send the photo back in time.

-Make sure to check the “Colorize” checkbox, then use the following settings: Hue – 25, Saturation – 25, to create a sepia tone.
+Make sure to tick the Colorize checkbox, then use the following settings: Hue – 25, Saturation – 25 to create a sepia tone.

 photo aging effect